henrybear327/Web-Learning-Notes/Laravel/Create_new_project.md

 ## Basics

-Run `laravel new` command will create a fresh Laravel installation in the directory you specify.
+* Run `laravel new` command will create a fresh Laravel installation in the directory you specify.

-For instance, `laravel new blog` will create a directory named `blog` containing a fresh Laravel installation with all of Laravel's dependencies already installed.
+    * For instance, `laravel new blog` will create a directory named `blog` containing a fresh Laravel installation with all of Laravel's dependencies already installed.
+* Run `php artisan serve` in the folder to start the local development server

 ## Change Folder Permission